Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 Check out sites like tutor.com, Elite Home Tutoring or Wyzant to learn more.

-Estate sales are notorious for slapping a price label on every single item in the house, so you can often find cleaning supplies, packaged food, home canned goods, storage bags, pots, pans, dishware, chest freezers (sometimes even still full of frozen food) and other practical goods at low prices, particularly on items that are remaining in the final hour of the sale.
-Estate sale agents will often prefer to make money off of these items rather than pay to have them hauled off.
+Estate sales are notorious for slapping a price label on every single item in the house, so you can often find cleaning supplies, packaged food, home-canned foods, storage bags, pots, pans, dishware, chest freezers (sometimes even still full of frozen food) and other practical goods at low prices, particularly on items that are remaining in the final hour of the sale.
+Estate sale agents would rather sell these items at heavy discounts than pay to have them hauled off.

-You might be shocked to add up the amounts you pay each month for streaming services, satellite radio, magazines, newspapers, food delivery services and so on.
+You might be shocked to add up the amounts you pay each month for streaming services, satellite radio, magazines, newspapers, food delivery services, and so on.
 Once consumers sign up for a service and set up autopay, the majority never remember to cancel.
-Add up all of your monthly fees and cancel everything that isn’t essential.
+Add up all your monthly fees and cancel everything that isn’t essential.
 You can always sign up again later.
 Use the local library for access to books, newspapers and magazines.
+Looking for e-books?
+Check for library access outside your area.
+For example, all Texas residents are eligible for free access to the Harris County Public Library, and you can reserve and check out e-books through the Libby app.

 READ MORE: How to make $500 fast